pnlbwh/dMRIharmonization/README.md

     export PATH=$PATH:/directory/of/executable

-`conda` should already put the ANTs scripts in your path.
+`conda activate harmonization` should already put the ANTs scripts in your path.
 However, if you choose to use pre-installed ANTs scripts, you may need to define [ANTSPATH](https://github.com/ANTsX/ANTs/wiki/Compiling-ANTs-on-Linux-and-Mac-OS#set-path-and-antspath)